top of page

 True contact is the result of energy flowing from the hindquarters, over the back, into a soft and accepting rein connection.
 It's not about pulling or holding the head down.

-Physio link: Steady, correct contact encourages correct posture and muscle engagement, especially through the topline and core.
+Physio Link: Steady, correct contact encourages correct posture and muscle engagement, especially through the topline and core.

 Impulsion (Schwung)